hussner/namingconvention/nc_main.md

 Following the given enumerations, standard abbreviations and the pattern conditions, the table below can be used as guide as generic referral for resource types that won't be defined explicitly as example in this document.

 __Exceptions__ will have dedicated naming convention, because of name length limitations in resource name imposed by Microsoft.
-Resource objects below will have their own specific table as will be shown below in the document:
+Resource objects below will have their own specific table as will be shown along in the document:
 >- __Management Groups__
 >- __Subscriptions__
 >- __VMs__